Track Your Golf Practice. Start Improving Faster. Start practicing.

 Know your real distances

-Every golfer has a number in their head for each club.
+Every golfer has a distance in mind for each club - but it’s often based on their best shot, not their typical one.
+Without tracking your golf distances, this leads to poor club selection and missed shots.
 The problem is, that number is usually the best shot they have ever hit — not the one they hit most often.
 On the course, this leads to poor club selection and unnecessary frustration.

 Fairway Journal lets you log your carry distance for each club along with the ball flight shape — straight, draw, fade, hook, or slice.
 After a few sessions, you stop guessing and start knowing.
 Your seven iron does not go 160 meters.
 It goes 145 with a slight fade, and that is incredibly useful information.